devlongs/devlongs/README.md

 I have a good understanding of the Ethereum blockchain and its underlying technology.
 Adept at utilizing various Geth commands and APIs to interact with the Ethereum network.

 I have a strong passion for blockchain technology and its potential to revolutionize the way we conduct business and exchange value.
 Active member of the Ethereum community and contribute to open-source projects.

+I also enjoy building robust backend services with Go.
+Apart from coding, I love to hangout with family anf friends.